Documentation and Methods

 Agriculture is a multi-output, multi-input production process, so Y and X are vectors.
-When the underlying technology is represented by a constant-returns-to-scale production function, producers maximize profits so that the output elasticity with respect to an input equals the cost share of that input, and markets are in long-run competitive equilibrium so that total revenue equals total cost, then equation (2) can be written as
+When markets are in competitive equilibrium and the underlying technology is represented by a constant-returns-to-scale production function, then output elasticity with respect to an input equals the cost share of that input.
+Then equation (2) can be written as

-One difference among growth accounting methods is whether the revenue and cost share weights are fixed or vary over time.
-Paasche and Laspeyres indexes use fixed weights whereas the Tornqvist-Thiel and other chained indexes use variable weights.
+One difference among index number methods is whether the revenue and cost share weights are fixed or vary over time.
+Paasche and Laspeyres indices use fixed weights whereas the Tornqvist-Thiel and other chained indices use variable weights.
 Allowing the weights to vary reduces potential "index number bias."
 Index number bias arises when producers substitute among outputs and inputs depending on their relative profitability or cost.
-In other words, the growth rates in Yi and Xj are not independent of changes Ri and Sj.
+In other words, the growth rates in Yi and Xj are not independent of changes in Ri and Sj.
 For example, if labor wages rise relative to the cost of capital, producers are likely to substitute more capital for labor, thereby reducing the growth rate in labor and increasing it for capital.
 In agriculture, cost shares of agricultural capital and material inputs tend to rise in the process of economic development while the cost share of labor tends to fall.

-To reduce potential index number bias in TFP growth estimates, cost shares are varied by decade whenever such information is available.
-For outputs, base year prices (or equivalently, base year revenue shares) are fixed, since these depend on FAO’s measure of constant, gross agricultural output (described in more detail below in the Output subsection under Data).
-The base period for output prices is 2004-06.
+In the IAP data product, cost shares are varied by decade whenever such information is available.
+This reduces potential index number bias in the measure of aggregate input change over time.
+For outputs, base year prices (or equivalently, base year revenue shares) are fixed, since these depend on FAO’s measure of constant, gross agricultural output (described in more detail below in the Outputs subsection under Data).
+The base period which FAO uses to construct average output prices is 2014–16.

-Direct estimates of cost shares were assembled for 22 countries from 16 studies.
+Cost shares are assembled from published studies of agricultural productivity for specific countries and regions, but are not available for all 179 countries and territories in the IAP data product.
+When cost shares are not directly observed for a country, they are inferred from cost shares of a similar country (a nearby country with a similar agricultural structure and level of economic development).
+Direct estimates of cost shares were assembled for 22 countries from 17 studies.
 These 22 countries account for about two-thirds of world agricultural output.
-For another set of countries where input prices are not available or market-determined, (Sub-Saharan Africa and transition economies of the former Soviet Union and Eastern Europe), three studies provide econometric estimates of production elasticities, which were used in place of cost shares.
+For another set of countries or regions where input prices are not available or market-determined, (Sub-Saharan Africa and transition economies of the former Soviet Union and Eastern Europe), three studies provide econometric estimates of production elasticities, which were used in place of cost shares.
 These regions account for another 8 percent of world agricultural output.
-For remaining countries, representing about 25 percent of world agricultural output, cost shares are approximated by applying cost shares from a "like" country.
+For remaining countries, representing about 25 percent of world agricultural output, cost shares are approximated by applying cost shares from a similar country.
 The section below on Input Cost Shares provides details on the data sources and assumptions.

 The framework outlined above provides a simple means of decomposing the relative contribution of TFP and inputs to the growth in output.
 Using the function g(.) to signify the annual rate of growth in a variable, the growth in output is simply the growth in TFP plus the growth rates of the inputs times their respective cost shares:

-Equation (4) is a cost decomposition of output growth since each Sjg(Xj) term gives the growth in cost from using more of the jth input to increase output.
+Equation (4) is a cost decomposition of output growth since each Sjg(Xj) term gives the growth in cost from using more of the jth input to increase output (holding prices fixed).
 It is also possible to focus on a particular input, say land (which we designate as X1), and decompose growth into the component due to expansion in this resource and the yield of this resource: